6 Best Benefits Filipino Employees Should Not Miss

 We are all at risk of burnout.
 Sometimes we just need to take things easy and relieve our stress with rest and vacation.
 This is why we have leave benefits.

 Found in Article 95 of Book III, Chapter III of the Labor Code, you are entitled to service incentive leave of five days (with pay) a year.
 What does “with pay” means?
-You can take a vacation leave and you’ll still get paid during those days.
+You can take vacation leave and still get paid during those days.

 DOH-CHD 6 Regional Director Marlyn Convocar shared that the extension of maternity leave was pushed to ensure good primary health care practice.
 Mothers can have more time to breastfeed their babies to ensure their health.